danvergara/dblab/README.md

     # optional for postgres and oracle
     # if omitted, all accessible schemas are shown
     schema: "myschema"
+    # optional: set to true to force a read-only session
+    readonly: true
   - name: "prod"
     # example endpoint
     host: "mydb.123456789012.us-east-1.rds.amazonaws.com"